hayatoumy/recommender_system/README.md

 **Explanation** <br />
 Why would I compare only to most similar user, and not the most three similar users or so? <br /> There's a valid point for using next most similar users, and I might do this to the model, while controlling for how many perfumes to recommend to not overwhelm the customer or lose credibility; but I was afraid this will give a long stretch for predictions that might not be relevant at that point; since it's cosine similarities, on top of sentiment analysis, based on Vader.
-And the logged-in user might end up hating it, and thus losing faith in our recommendations, and instead of being a feature, it'll become a nuisance.
+And the logged-in user might end up hating it, and thus losing faith in our recommendations, and instead of being a feature, it'll become a nuisance. <br />
 **Extension** <br />
 Of course, when deploying this model to the fragrance website, recommendations should always include recent launched perfumes, and new arrivals.
 These perfumes, however, need to share the same notes in the most liked perfumes by the logged-in user, or other features, like wearability in a certain season, etc. <br />
 This latter case has not been treated for in this project, and that would be its own project, or an extension to this one in the near future.